 Humpback Whale Watching Boat Tours

-UPDATE: 12/1/13 The humpbacks are beginning to return to Hawaii on their annual migration, and Captain Joe Curcio spotted the Sea Fox’s first whales yesterday 11/30/13.
-Whale watching charters will resume this season starting Dec 27th and run through April 13th, 2014.
+UPDATE: 12/1/14 The humpbacks are beginning to return to Hawaii on their annual migration, our first pod of whales was spotted yesterday 11/30/14 on a 3 tank scuba trip off Waikiki.
+Whale watching charters will resume this season starting Dec 27th and run through April 16th, 2014.

 Join us for a unique Honolulu whale watching cruise.
 Experience the difference a more intimate setting makes.
 Mix with the crew and captain aboard the 50′ US Coast Guard certified Sea Fox.
-New and unique to Island Divers for the 2011-12 season: whale song broadcast through our vessel stereo system and recorded for you live courtesy of a research hydrophone.
+Island Divers brought whale listening to the tour industry in 2011-12 season.
+Courtesy of a research hydrophone, you can listen to live whale song through the vessel stereo system.
+As of the 2013-2014 season, whale listening is still unique to the Island Divers whale watching tour, however, it is so amazing that we expect to be imitated sometime soon!
 See the video below for a example of our Humpback Whales Boat Tour!

 - at least two hours of whale watching and listening aboard the Sea Fox (until sunset)

 - live whale song broadcast over the vessel stereo system using a research hydrophone

 - photos, video and whale song from your excursion recorded onto DVD as an incredible ocean adventure souvenir

 - whale sighting guarantee free return trip available

 $129 per person (kama’aina and children’s discounts available).